Akshat120/Diseases-Info-Portal/readme.md

 # Diseases-Info-Portal
-<li>User able to know types of diseases and cure of it now available.</li>
+<li>User able to know types of disease and cure of it now available.</li>